Enterprise settings are where you can manage details relating to your profile and/or shopfront.

-Shopfront Closed Message: This message will be displayed under both the 'Notices' AND 'Shop' tabs when your shopfront is closed (no active order cycle).
+Shopfront Closed Message: This message will be displayed under both the 'Notices' AND 'Shop' tabs when your shopfront is closed (i.e. with no active order cycle).
 It’s a chance to tell customers when the shop will next be open and accepting orders.

 Shopfront Category Ordering: By default, products are arranged alphabetically in your shop.
 You can also choose to display the products in a category order of your choosing.
-In this case, the products will be displayed in order of category and then in alphabetical order within their category.
+In this case, the products will be displayed in category order and then in alphabetical order within their category.
 E.g. you may wish to have your Meat & Fish products appear at the top, with your less important Pickles & Preserves appearing further down the shopfront.